 Incorrect: SpreadsheetXYZ is a Windows application.

-Do Not Use Microsoft Trademarks in the Possessive or Plural Form
+Using Microsoft Trademarks in the possessive or plural form

 Microsoft trademarks should never be used in the possessive or plural form.
 They should be introduced as a proper adjective followed by an appropriate descriptor.

 Correct: This presentation was created using PowerPoint® presentation manager.